frzb/coinboot/README.md

 #### DHCP configuration

 Put your own `dnsmasq` DHCP server configuration in `./conf/dnsmasq/` or edit the existing configuration file `./conf/dnsmasq/coinboot.conf`.

+In the most  cases you should only need  to configure:

+* DHCP lease range
+* DNS server
+* Default network gateway

 #### IP address and network